haakonms/MLproject/README.md

 * Keras
     * Used for fitting and predicting using convolutional neural networks.
     * Based on TensorFlow
-    * First install TensorFlow using "$pip install tensorflow"
+    * First install TensorFlow using "$ pip install tensorflow"
-    * Then install  Keras using "$pip install keras"
+    * Then install  Keras using "$ pip install keras"

 ## How to run